 Improve Employee Performance

 It’s also important to know that a well-maintained HVAC system can improve indoor air quality.
 It does this by filtering the air that comes in from outside, maintaining the right humidity levels, and facilitating better air circulation.
-If you don’t service your air conditioner regularly, it won’t be able to perform these functions effectively, causing your indoor air to become more polluted.
+If you don’t service your air conditioner and HVAC systems regularly, they won’t be able to perform these functions effectively, causing your indoor air to become more polluted.
 Dirt, dust, pollen, bacteria, and harmful chemicals in the air can make you and your employees more vulnerable to a wide range of health problems, from runny noses to asthma attacks.
 As such, you may see an increase in the number of employees calling in sick.

 Provide a Better Experience for Customers